mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 Each program uses 2 CPU cores and 2 GB of memory, so the job requests 20 CPU cores and 20 GB of memory in total.

-The main difference from the serial execution is taht an `&` mark is added at the end of execution command, which runs the program in the background, and all 10 programs start to run almost simultaneously.
+The main difference from the serial execution is that an `&` mark is added at the end of the execution command, which runs the program in the background, and all 10 programs start to run almost simultaneously.

 The `wait` command in the last line ensures that the batch job will not be terminated until all background programs are completed.